tromp/cuckoo/README.md

 --------------

-The runtime of a single proof attempt for a 2^30 node graph on a 4GHz i7-4790K is 10.5 seconds with the single-threaded mean solver, using 3200MB (or 2200MB with slower cycle recovery).
+The runtime of a single proof attempt for a 2^30 node graph on a 4GHz i7-4790K is 10.5 seconds with the single-threaded mean solver, using 2200MB (or 3200MB with faster solution recovery).
 This reduces to 3.5 seconds with 4 threads (3x speedup).

 Using an order of magnitude less memory (just under 200MB),